labsyspharm/ashlar/README.md

                         starts at 0
   -m SHIFT, --maximum-shift SHIFT
-                        maximum allowed per-tile corrective shift in microns -f FORMAT, --filename-format FORMAT
+                        maximum allowed per-tile corrective shift in microns --filter-sigma SIGMA  width in pixels of Gaussian filter to apply to images before alignment; default is 0 which disables filtering
+  -f FORMAT, --filename-format FORMAT
                         use FORMAT to generate output filenames, with {cycle}
                         and {channel} as required placeholders for the cycle